SOCL2022/HaDeX/README.md

 * Running locally: navigate to 127.0.0.1:5000

 Once in the web app:
 * Try different topics in chat or Q&A context.
-For chat
+For chat, try follow up questions, clarifications, ask to simplify or elaborate on answer, etc.
+* Explore